Fly Fishing For Trout: 39 Tips For More Trout

 One of the keys to nymphing is to get your flies deep.

-The reason for this is that most trout in a river hold near the bottom and they look up and ahead, and they feed up and ahead of them.
+The reason for this is that most trout in a river will hold near the bottom, and they look and feed up and forward.

 In my experience, the closer you can get your fly to the trout, the better.